XCP NFS add-on features

 The XCP security feature gives you the capability to perform a migration as a non-root user on a Linux host machine.
-In earlier XCP versions, as a root user on the Linux machine, you performed a migration with all the permissions for the source, destination, and catalog volumes, and the mount was completed by the XCP operations.
+In earlier XCP versions, as a root user on the Linux machine, you perform a migration with all the permissions for the source, destination, and catalog volumes, and the mount is completed by the XCP operations.

 When you are preforming data migrations, it is common to turn off security and let an administrator copy everything as fast as possible.
 For ongoing transitions in production environments where XCP has been in use for several years, it is not secure to run as an administrator (or root).
 Therefore, removing the requirement to run XCP as the root user gives you the capability to use XCP in secure environments.
-When a regular non-root user runs XCP operations, they have the same access rights and limits as the user.
+When a regular non-root user runs XCP operations, the non-root user has the same access rights and limits as the user.

 You can benefit from multinode scale-out in any environment where the performance of a single system is not sufficient.
 To overcome the performance limits of a single node, you can use a single

 scan -md5) command to run workers on multiple Linux systems or Hadoop cluster nodes.
 Currently, XCP scale-out is only supported for